Language: EN

 • bias, is a constant value used to adjust the range of the exponent.

-For example, if we add 0.1 and 0.2 in a floating point system, we could expect to obtain 0.3 as a result.
+For example, if we add 0.1 and 0.2 in a floating-point system, we might expect to get 0.3 as a result.
 However, due to the precision limitation, the actual result could be 0.30000000000000004.

-To deal with this problem, it is recommended to take into account the precision of the calculations and avoid the direct comparison of floating point numbers using operators such as == (equality).
+To deal with this problem, it is recommended to take into account the precision of calculations and avoid direct comparison of floating-point numbers using operators like == (equality).

-float my_variable = 0.3;
+float myVariable = 0.3;

-// don't do this
+// do not do this

-if(my_variable == 0.3)
+if(myVariable == 0.3)

 {